A total of 120 hours are required to graduate. Passing grades in all courses are required, as well as an overall GPA of 2.0 (C average).

 - Elective courses

-Forty-two of the 124 hours must be 300 level or higher.
+Forty of the 120 hours must be 300 level or higher.

 LIBERAL ARTS REQUIREMENTS

 - 6 hours of Writing Composition.
 Writ 100 or 101 and Writ 102 or LIBA 102

 - 6 hours of English Literature.
 English 221,222,223, 224, 225, or 226

 - It is recommended that this requirement be filled by either the 101 and 102 sequence (Western Civilization), or the 105 and 106 sequence (US history).
 If you decide to take 300 level courses to fulfill the History requirement, you must wait until your sophomore year (Freshmen are not permitted to enroll in 300 level courses).

 - Mathematics 115 (Elementary Statistics), 121 (College Algebra), 123 (Trigonometry), 125 (Basic Mathematics for science and engineering), 261, 262 (Unified Calculus and Analytic Geometry 1 and 2), 267 (Calculus for business, economics and accountancy).